Travelling Martinique With Kids: An Autism-Friendly Guide

-This page is your step-by-step Martinique planning guide.
-Instead of simply listing posts, it walks you through how to plan a trip to Martinique with an autistic child — from practical preparation and airport logistics to choosing the right base, selecting suitable activities and reducing day-to-day uncertainty.
+This guide walks you step by step through how to plan a trip to Martinique with an autistic child – from entry requirements and airport arrival to choosing where to stay, planning activities and managing daily routines.

-If you follow this in order, you can plan your entire Martinique trip with confidence.
+If you follow this guide in order, you can plan your entire Martinique trip with confidence.

 Before booking flights, there are a few practical things to check.